alkeicam/secure-edit/README.md

 # SecureEdit - AES/openssl compatible encrypted text editor

 Create and edit aes encrypted text files in a editor like fashion instead of command line openssl.
+Exclusively for MacOs, Windows and Linux users.

 ## Installation